labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-get-selected-text/step1.md

-# Get Selected Text
+# Retrieving Selected Text

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Gets the currently selected text.
+To retrieve the currently selected text, use the following code snippet:

-- Use `Window.getSelection()` and `Selection.toString()` to get the currently selected text.

 ```js
 const getSelectedText = () => window.getSelection().toString();
 ```

+You can call the `getSelectedText` function to retrieve the selected text, which will be returned as a string.
+For example:

 ```js
 getSelectedText(); // 'Lorem ipsum'
 ```

+To get started with coding practice, open the Terminal/SSH and type `node`.